Seafood Pasta Salad

 - salt – for a little extra seasoning.

 - shrimp – look for a bag of frozen “salad shrimp” at the store.
 This is very small (100+ or even 200+ per pound) cooked, peeled and deveined shrimp.
 Just thaw and it’s ready to eat!
-If you can’t find this, you can buy larger cooked shrimp and chop them up into bite-sized pieces.
+If you can’t find this, you can buy cooked large shrimp and chop them up into bite-sized pieces.

 - celery – two stalks, chopped up, for crunch!

 - chives – thinly sliced green onion (green parts only) also works.
+If you have other fresh herbs like fresh parsley, feel free to also throw some of that in!

-How to make Shrimp and Crab Pasta Salad
+How To Make Shrimp Crab Pasta Salad

-Seafood Pasta Salad Home Chef Tips
+Shrimp Crabmeat Pasta Salad Home Chef Tips

 - Use high quality, lump crab meat for the best flavor.
 Canned works just great, but if you have access to fresh crab meat, that’s even better!